- B.A., Barnard College, Columbia University

 Research and Teaching

 Professor Susik's primary area of expertise is Modern Art History and Theory, with a research focus on issues of culture and aesthetics in the European avant-gardes between the World Wars.
 A secondary research area includes New Media aesthetics in Contemporary art.
-After a decade of teaching experience in New York City and elsewhere, Dr. Susik offers courses at Willamette University related to nineteenth- through twenty-first-century Art History, The History of Photography, Methodologies of Art History, and specialized topics in Modern and Contemporary Art.
+At Willamette, Dr. Susik offers courses on nineteenth- through twenty-first-century Art History, The History of Photography, Methodologies of Art History, and specialized topics in Modern and Contemporary Art.
 She is an Associate Editor of Media-N, Journal of the New Media Caucus.

 Council of Independent Colleges seminar fellow, “The Art of Storytelling in French Painting and Sculpture 1600–1850,” Portland Art Museum in Portland, Oregon, July, 2015

-- “Surrealism and Automatism,” forthcoming in, Blackwell Companion to Dada and Surrealism, ed.
+- “Chance and Automatism: Genealogies of the Dissociative in Dada and Surrealism,” forthcoming in Blackwell Companion to Dada and Surrealism, ed.
 David Hopkins (Wiley-Blackwell, 2015).

 - “The Drone in Social Imaginaries,” catalogue essay in Art2Drone (College Art Association and v1b3, 2015).

 - “’The Perpetration of the Cultural Act:’ Interview with Rafael Lozano-Hemmer,” Media-N, fall 2014, vol. 11, no. 3.

 - “Consuming and Consumed: Woman as Habituée in Eugène Grasset’s Morphinomaniac (1897),” Decadence, Degeneration and the End: Studies in the European Fin de Siècle, eds.
 Marja Härmänmaa and Christopher Nissen (Palgrave Macmillan, 2014).
 103-123.